MicrosoftDocs/SupportArticles-docs/Outlook/Client/user-interface/mailbox-quota-information-not-displayed.md

 ---
-title: Mailbox Quota Information isn't displayed on the Status bar in Outlook
+title: Mailbox quota information isn't displayed on the Status bar in Outlook
 description: Resolves an issue in which mailbox quota information isn't displayed on the status bar in Outlook.
 author: cloud-writer
 ms.author: meerak